Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Problem Statement

-where $\lambda$ is a hyperparameter.
-Our focus on distributions induced by the contextual features motivates the use of distributional counterfactual explanations \citep{you2024distributional}.
-The aim is to identify a counterfactual distribution that closely resembles the factual one.
-Consequently, when computing counterfactual explanations in settings with contextual data and endogenous uncertainty, it is natural to seek minimal changes in the context that do not lead to disproportionate shifts in the resulting distributions.
+where $\lambda \geq 0$ is a hyperparameter.
+The term $\mathcal{J}$ promotes proximity and sparsity of the covariate modifications, as discussed above, while the role of $\Omega$ is to limit the deviation between the induced probability distributions.

-To this end, we propose using the 2-Wasserstein distance (also known as the Monge-Kantorovich distance) to measure how much the output distribution is altered.
+In this work, we instantiate $\Omega(\contV^0, \contV)$ with the squared 2-Wasserstein distance $\mathcal{W}_2^2(\Prob^0, \Prob)$, motivated by its tractable finite-dimensional formulation and its established use in stochastic optimization.
 In discrete settings, the Wasserstein distance can be formulated as a finite-dimensional optimal transport problem \citep{PanaretosWasserstein, peyre2019computational, solomon2018optimal, villani2009optimal}:

-\begin{definition} Let $\mathbb{P}^0$ and $\mathbb{P}$ be two discrete probability distributions supported on a finite set $C$.
+\begin{definition} Let $\Prob^0$ and $\Prob$ be two discrete probability distributions supported on a finite set $\mathcal{S}$.
 The squared 2-Wasserstein distance between them is defined as